hakue1990/blog.szulinek.pl/content/about.en.md

 # Whoami

-My name is Adam, and I work as an IT specialist.
-I manage cloud servers on a daily basis and optimize websites.
+My name is Adam, and I am an IT specialist.
+I manage cloud servers on a daily basis, optimize websites, and ensure the stable and fast operation of webervices.

 ## Experience